mpskierbg/redditSearch/README.md

 # Re-Reddit
-<b>Re-Reddit is an application that harnesses the power of the Reddit API to search Reddit and retrieve results efficiently.
-Whether you're hunting for specific posts, comments, or subreddits, Re-Reddit provides a simple and intuitive interface to streamline your Reddit browsing experience.</b>
+<b>Re-Reddit is a react app that harnesses the power of the Reddit API to search Reddit and retrieve results efficiently.</b>

 <h3>Features:</h3>
 <ul>